ArasLabs/ReqIF-Import-sample-app/README.md

 # ReqIF Import sample App

-This sample app is proposing to user how to import ReqIF document inside ARAS Innovator.
-The importer is creating Requirements and capture Requirement content in either/or Requirement Engineering (RE) / Technical Documentation Foundation (TDF aka: TD "TechDoc").
+This sample app shows an example of how to import ReqIF documents inside of Aras Innovator.
+The import creates Requirement Documents within Innovator.
+There is also an option to import to TechDoc as well.

-The prime Import is for RE where Requirement are living but as a demonstrator, a copy/modification of the importer method is allowing to create the same result in TD for the ones looking at using TD.
+We encourage importing and hosting your Reqiurements to RE, where they can be easily connected to all other parts of the platform.
+In additon, we've added a quick sample showing how you could utilize a similar process to import to TechDocs as well.
+This one is hidden from most users and is an example of how to achieve a similar output in TDF.

 Importer supports 2 formats:
 - reqif
 - reqifz (zip with other referenced files)

-It's a sample application proposing a framework to import ReqIF content into ARAS, so feel free to inspire your needs from the main methods where placeholders are present.
-Main methods are:
+As this is a sample application, feel free to extend the methods as necessary to meet your needs.
+The main methods and flow are:
 - RE (Button) -> reqif_importFile (Javascript) -> reqif_parseFile (Server)
 - TD (Button) -> reqif_importFile_TDF (Javascript) -> reqif_parseFile_TDF (Server)